 They do not tell you this when you are younger, but there will come a day when you have to forego Velcro straps in favor of laces (shudders).
 However, thanks to our newfound love of 2001 we have seen a resurgence in Velcro straps!
 Long live the sweet “schruuutcccch” sound after a long day at the playground.
 Sure, they may remind you of your dad, but think about all the extra miles you will walk when sporting these comfortable strappy sandals.
 You can now think about walking to the grocery store rather than having everything Insta-carted to you.
 I bought a pair of Tevas recently to wear with my summer dresses and would 100 percent recommend it.

 In a conflict-ridden world, sometimes the only thing that can brighten your day is quite literally a pair of light up shoes.
 Balenciaga sent LED shoes down the runway for their pre-spring 2019 collection, and in January, Iris van Herpen lit up the runway at Paris Fashion Week with light-up heels.
 Relive your youth, but in the name of fashion.

 Millennials are turning towards hiking (or forest bathing) as a form of stress relief — a way to unplug and engage in the world around us.
 We now feel the same deep admiration for those who are rendered “outdoorsy” that we do someone with a low Instagram screen time.
 So, it was only a matter of time we took the mountain shoes to the streets.
 Hiking shoes are straying from their original outdoorsy purpose and into street style.
-You too can look like you have fashion week at 6 p.m. but a hike at 7 p.m.
+You too can look like you have a fashion week at 6 p.m. but a hike at 7 p.m.

 Animal Print Sneakers